15 SEO Mistakes to Avoid in 2021

 Google’s algorithm has become so sophisticated that you need to start targeting your customers and not just keywords.

-Again, you can read more on that here in this useful post by Neil Patel.
+Again, you can read more on that here, in this useful post by Neil Patel.

 11. Not Mixing up Anchor Text for Links

-Mixing up anchor text is a must.
+While optimising anchor text is important, mixing up anchor text is a must.

 Think about your user first.